Casual/Non-Casual Substitute Teachers

 Casual substitute teachers are paid a fixed rate for their first 40 days of employment in an academic year in a substitute capacity.

-See below for applicable daily qualified substitute rates taken from Circular 0051/2018 and are in effect since 1 October 2018.
+See below for applicable daily qualified substitute rates taken from Circular 07/2023 (PDF) and are effective from 1 March 2023.

 How to calculate a Non-Casual Substitute Teacher’s Personal Rate

 When a teacher works more than 40 days in a school year or is engaged in a non-casual contract, they will be paid their own personal rate which is calculated based on their point on the incremental scale and any allowances payable.

 How to calculate a substitute teacher’s personal rate:

 (Point on the incremental scale + any allowance) divided by 183 with a deduction of 11% of this rate to be banked as holiday pay.

 If a teacher is being paid at point 5 of the post-January 2011 scale, the calculation would be as follows:

 Point 5 on the post-January 2011 scale = €46,140

 Total Value of Personal Rate = €46,140/183 = €252.13